shariquesarwar/shariquesarwar/README.md

 - 👀 I’m interested in data analysis
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on data science team
-- 📫 How to reach me email and calls
+- 📫 How to reach me email and call

 <!---
 shariquesarwar/shariquesarwar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.